Home Care Bethesda, MD: Alzheimer's Hinders Communication

 Check that he doesn’t have a UTI.
 Signs include frequent urination, very dark or pink urine, and a burning sensation while he goes to the bathroom.
 If he has a UTI or you suspect he does, call his doctor.
 A urine test will determine if he does or not.

 What’s one of the most important parts of Alzheimer’s care?
 It’s knowing to take breaks.
 Yes, you want to be there for your dad, but you need to care for yourself.
-With home care services, you can take those needed breaks.
+With home care solutions, you can take those needed breaks.
 Go for a walk, run errands, or take a nap.
 Call a home care agency and ask about respite care services.

 If you or an aging loved-one is considering home care in Bethesda, MD please contact the caring staff at Just Divine Home Care Agency today at (301) 219-1585.